-The ongoing COVID-19 pandemic has disproportionately impacted low-income communities of color, who have suffered higher rates of infection and mortality.
-The current public health and economic crisis has also exacerbated the many challenges these communities already face on a daily basis as a result of poverty, structural inequality, and systemic racism.
+The COVID-19 pandemic disproportionately impacted low-income communities of color, who suffered higher rates of infection and mortality.
+The public health and economic crisis also exacerbated the many challenges these communities already face on a daily basis as a result of poverty, structural inequality, and systemic racism.

 Overall Impact and Outcomes